Battle of Masan: Battle of Haman

 Haman in 1950.
 The 24th Infantry positions were on the ridges to the west (left) of the town.

 Shortly after the KPA attack started most of the 2nd Battalion, 24th Infantry, fled its positions.
 One company at a time, the battalion was struck with strong attacks all along its front, and with the exception of a few dozen men in each company, each formation quickly crumbled, with most of the troops running back to Haman against the orders of the officers.
 The KPA passed through the crumbling US lines quickly and overran the 2nd Battalion command post, killing several men there and destroying much of the battalion's equipment.
 With the 2nd Battalion broken, Haman was open to direct attack.
-As the KPA encircled Haman, Roberts, the 2nd Battalion commander, ordered an officer to take remnants of the battalion and establish a roadblock at the south edge of the town.
+As the KPA encircled Haman, Roberts ordered an officer to take remnants of the battalion and establish a roadblock at the south edge of the town.
 Although the officer directed a large group of men to accompany him, only eight did so.
 The 2nd Battalion was no longer an effective fighting force.
 Pockets of its soldiers remained in place and fought fiercely, but the majority fled upon attack, and the KPA were able to move around the uneven resistance.
 They surrounded Haman as the 2nd Battalion crumbled in disarray.

 When the KPA attack broke through the 2nd Battalion, the 1st Battalion commander ordered his unit, which was about 3 mi south of Haman on the Chindong-ni road, to counterattack and restore the line.
 Roberts assembled all the 40 men of the disorganized 2nd Battalion he could find to join in this counterattack, which got under way at 07:30.
 Upon contact with the KPA, the 1st Battalion broke and fled to the rear.
 Thus, shortly after daylight the scattered and disorganized men of the 1st and 2nd Battalions, 24th Infantry had fled to the high ground 2 mi east of Haman.
 The better part of two regiments of the KPA 6th Division poured into and through the Haman gap, now that they had captured the town and held it.